-- The Buckminster Fuller Challenge, an annual $100,000 prize to support the development and implementation of a strategy that has significant potential to solve humanity’s most pressing problems.
-Learn more about the criteria to see if your work is appropriate for entry.
+- Regenerosity, is the nexus of The Fuller Challenge, an annual $100,000 prize to support the development and implementation of a strategy that has significant potential to solve humanity’s most pressing problems.
+Reach out to [email protected] if you would like to share more about your project.

 Q: I want to build a geodesic dome, where do I begin?

 A: There are numerous resources available online for building and buying various types of geodesic domes.
+You can see more on our geodesic dome page.
 We recommend the following:

 - Pacific Domes for professional services.

 - EkoDomes for building a dome kit.

 - Geoship to start to build your new dome home.

 - Shed and Shelter for a thorough listing of dome related websites.